Slow Cooker Pinto Beans and Ham

 - Other seasonings- Try using thyme or Italian seasoning for an earthy taste.
 You can also add spice using chili powder or cayenne pepper.

-Not necessary but it is recommended.
+It is not necessary but it is recommended.
 Soaking beans not only helps reduce the cooking time but it helps improve, texture, and may help with digestion.
-There are two different ways to do this.
+There are two different ways to do this:

 - Overnight soak- Sort through the beans to make sure there isn't any small pieces of debris or pebbles.
 Place in a bowl filled with cold water and allow to soak at least 6 hours or overnight.